MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter_examples.md

 My past jobs and training have focused on quickly learning a vast array of new material and immediately applying it.
 I'm looking forward to contributing to an exciting and fast paced team at [company].

 Frank Franklin

+**Example #4**

+Hey [company] Team,
+I’d love to be the newest developer on your team.
+My resume is attached, but to give you a quick rundown on who I am, here are the bullet points:

+**I have experience committing production code**
+I’ve jumped into a code base, been on-boarded, and written tests to cover my code.
+I’ve also contributed to open source projects, and have been learning and practicing web development for a year.
+I am confident I can hit the ground running, and quickly add value to your team.

+**I know how to work**
+I studied [field] at [university], and the skills I learned there have served me well -- persevering through tough problems, learning new things constantly, pursuing goals as a team, meeting tight deadlines -- I’m sure you’ll appreciate them too

+**I add value to companies in innovative ways**
+For 2 years I was in India, working for a small, venture-backed team doing big things in serialization and patient engagement in the pharmaceutical industry.
+As such, I had to wear many hats; I helped coordinate a 6 month sales-drive that brought the company to profitability, wrote a grant that won $30,000 from the Bill and Melinda Gates Foundation, developed a complicated financial exit model after getting the company’s corporate finance records in order, and spec’ed out an internal business logic engine, amount other things.
+I am able to identify low hanging fruit better than others only having experience in one area.

+**I know how to learn**
+I recently completed rigorous training in SQL, Ruby, Rails, Javascript, HTML, CSS, and Backbone.js at App Academy over the past couple months, successfully learning new material at a rate few others can endure for 12 weeks straight.
+Before that, I taught myself how to dual boot Linux on my pc without blowing everything up (or at least, how to have a backup ready when I did blow things up).
+As the tech world changes faster, being able to learn new things quickly will only become more important.

+If you guys are looking for a sincere, hard working dude that can destroy you in ping pong, let’s connect and continue the conversation!

+Looking forward to your reply,
+Lawrence Davies